Should you put bedding in the horse trailer?

-Traction and cushion.
+- Traction and cushion.
 Simple.
-There’s no situation for me that would warrant putting horse in a trailer without shavings.
-A horse that slips in the trailer because of manure and urine will be beyond lucky if there’s no major injuries.
+There’s no situation for me that would warrant putting a horse in a trailer without shavings.
+A horse that slips in the trailer because of manure and urine will be beyond lucky if there are no major injuries.
 I have not found any research on the slipperiness of bare floors versus mats, but doesn’t it seem logical that bare floors are slicker?

 Damage to the trailer – see the rusty metal between the mat and the ramp?
 Manure landing spot.

 - Does this boil down to dust versus degree of slick?
 Maybe – but you can find shavings that are low dust to use in your trailer – look for the biggest flakes you can find.
 Many brands of shavings list the size of the shavings right on the bag.
 These may be reduced in absorbing capability, but great for cushion and will reduce any manure and urine that hits the floor.

 - You can also use fine shavings on a bottom layer, and cover with the larger flakes to up the absorbency and cover the dust.
 Spritzing the shavings with a hose before travel can help too.
 For an extra layer of dust reduction, soak any hay that’s in the manger or hay net to remove surface dust before you hit the road.